 Coffee isn’t what it used to be.
 As health and wellness knowledge has grown, it has become abundantly clear that what was once thought of as the world’s most acceptable addiction is actually really good for you — and there’s research to prove it.
-Not only that, the health factor of your coffee can be boosted even further** if you include skin, bone, and joint health-supporting ingredients, like collagen, in your morning brew.
+Not only that, the health factor of your coffee can be boosted even further with the addition of functional ingredients, like collagen.
+So, what are the health benefits of coffee?

 One study found that drinking four cups or more of coffee per day can increase longevity, and coffee’s health benefits don’t end there.
 Coffee is rich in antioxidants, and specifically in polyphenols, which may help protect against numerous health issues.
-Some studies also show that regular coffee consumption can even encourage good cardiovascular health**.
+The study also showed that regular coffee consumption can even encourage good cardiovascular health.**

-With all the health benefits of coffee, you might even consider it a bonafide superfood.
-But did you know that there’s an entire movement dedicated to making your coffee even more healthful?
-It’s called biohacking, and it’s all about adding the right ingredients into your coffee to support your health, boost your energy, improve your focus** and generally help you succeed.
+With all the health benefits of coffee, did you know there’s an entire movement dedicated to making your coffee even more healthful?
+It’s called biohacking, and it’s all about adding the right ingredients into your coffee to support your health, boost your energy and improve your focus.**

 First, let’s talk about your traditional coffee options.
 There’s drip coffee — the standard black coffee that’s popular in the United States — and there’s espresso, which is made from extra-strong espresso beans.
 Unlike drip coffee, espresso is extremely concentrated.
 You can sip it as a shot or combine it with milk, cream, water or other ingredients to form popular espresso drinks such as lattes, cappuccino and flat whites.